Our Past Scholarship Winners!

-Since the scholarship was created in 1996, we have awarded 17 very deserving individuals with $1000/year tuition thanks to the generous donations made by our alumni.
-Read further to to discover what they have been up to!
+Since the scholarship was created in 1996, we have awarded 22 very deserving individuals with $1000/year tuition thanks to the generous donations made by Pitt Band alumni.

 2010- Brittany Weikel